-There might be the case like thermal paste is dried out and unable to transfer heat from CPU to Heat so they remove it and reapply it.
+There might be cases where the thermal paste is dried out and unable to transfer heat from CPU to Heat so they remove it and reapply it.

 When there is no thermal paste or if your thermal paste is dried out and not functioning properly, there may be a microscopic air gap between two surfaces.
 Because air is a poor conductor of heat, heat generated will be trapped there and will continue to increase between the surfaces, failing to effectively transfer from Processor /CPU to the heatsink.

-Note the following things while installing thermal paste between the surface of CPU and heatsink.
+Note the following things while installing thermal paste between the surface of the CPU and the heatsink.

-Make sure that CPU surface and Heat Sink Surface are cleaned and there are no old remains of thermal paste.
-If there is remains of dried thermal paste then first remove it from the surface and keep the surface dry.
+3 Make sure that the CPU surface and Heat Sink Surface are cleaned and there are no old remains of thermal paste.
+If there are remains of dried thermal paste then first remove it from the surface and keep the surface dry.

-Make sure that while installing thermal paste then paste on the surface does not form any air bubbles.
+7 Make sure that while installing thermal paste the paste on the surface does not form any air bubbles.

 8 Check that your heatsink is properly mounted.
 Apply enough force (but not too much, as this could damage your CPU) to keep the cooler from sliding and to distribute the thermal paste evenly.